What Recruiters Look For In Your Linkedin Profile

 This is the section where you can detail the accomplishments in each role you've held during your career.

-Gemma Stuart, QHSE recruitment specialist explains "Job seekers really do themselves a dis-service by not completing their career history section.
+Lauren Murray, QHSE recruiter explains "Job seekers really do themselves a dis-service by not completing their career history section.
 Aim to include around half a dozen bullet points on responsibilities and achievements.
 Talk about your skills, otherwise it is impossible for a recruiter to determine if you could be a good match for the role."

-A top tip from Lauren Murray, who reviews Linkedin for Office Personnel profiles is "Temping and contracting is a really effective way to increase your skills and experience but remember to detail the company you worked at, rather than the agency you worked through.
+"Another tip from me is that temping and contracting are really effective ways to increase your skills and experience but remember to detail the company you worked at, rather than the agency you worked through.
 This information gives the recruiter a much better idea about your industry experience."

 Adding examples of your work is a really effective way to showcase your skills and lends itself particularly well to people working in creative disciplines.
 But presentations, white papers, press cuttings and pictures can all contribute to your online portfolio.